GLIMS-RGI/rgitools/docs/dem_examples/devon.rst

 - DEM3 has small artifacts at the boundary between two tiles, fortunately not too dramatic
 - ArcticDEM, TanDEM-X are performing well
+- ASTER has a lot of artifacts and noise
+- AW3D30 misses huge junks

 Maps
 ----